Enaifuos17/chat-app/README.md

-# Project Readme
+# Readme File

 ## Chat App

 ### Overview

 This project is a chat application developed by our team, aiming to provide users with a seamless chatting experience.
 The application features a home page with sign-up and login functionalities, leading users to respective forms to register or login.
-Upon successful authentication, users are redirected to the chat app interface where they can exchange messages in real-time.
+Upon successful authentication, users are redirected to the chat app interface where they can exchange messages in real-time, the chat app interface contain some features like, update password, dark&light mode, logout

 ### Technologies Used